2004 Republican National Convention: Security

 Like the 2004 Democratic National Convention in Boston, Massachusetts, the Department of Homeland Security (DHS) officially declared the 2004 Republican National Convention a National Special Security Event (NSSE).
 As such, the United States Secret Service was charged with employing and coordinating all federal and local agencies including the various bureaus of DHS, the FBI, and the NYPD to secure the venue from terrorist attacks.
 Expected security expenditures reached $70 million, $50 million of which was funded by the federal government.

 The city employed an active beat of 10,000 police officers deployed as Hercules teams—uniformed in full riot gear and body armor, and equipped with submachine guns and rifles.
 Commuter and Amtrak trains entering and exiting Penn Station were scoured by bomb-sniffing dogs as uniformed police officers were attached to buses carrying delegates.
 All employees of buildings surrounding Madison Square Garden were subjected to thorough screening and background checks.

 The NYPD infiltrated and compiled dossiers on protest groups (most of whom were doing nothing illegal), leading to over 1,800 arrests and subsequent fingerprinting.

 Timing

 The convention took place in New York City a week before the third anniversary of September 11.
 The attacks were a primary theme of the convention, from the choice of speakers to repeated invocations of the attacks.

 At the convention, there was a performance of "Amazing Grace" by Daniel Rodriguez, a tribute to those killed on September 11.
 Relatives of three of the victims spoke and talked about how September 11 brought the country together.
-Also contributing musically were Brooks & Dunn, Sara Evans, Lee Ann Womack, Darryl Worley.
+Contributing musically were Brooks & Dunn, Sara Evans, Lee Ann Womack, Darryl Worley, Jaci Velasquez, Dana Glover, and Dexter Freebish.